Governance at a Glance

 Tyler Glover

-Tyler Glover serves as TPL Corporation’s President and Chief Executive Officer and is a member of the TPL Corporation board.
-Mr. Glover also serves as President and Chief Executive Officer of Texas Pacific Water Resources, in which capacity he has acted since its formation.
-Mr. Glover also served as Chief Executive Officer, Co-General Agent and Secretary of TPL Trust.
-Mr. Glover, a Midland native, has over 10 years of energy services and land management experience.
+Mr. Glover has been a member of the Board and served as TPL’s President and Chief Executive Officer since January 11, 2021.
+Mr. Glover served as Chief Executive Officer, Co-General Agent and Secretary of TPL Trust from November 2016 to January 11, 2021.
+Mr. Glover also currently serves as President and Chief Executive Officer of Texas Pacific Water Resources, a wholly owned subsidiary of TPL, in which capacity he has acted since its formation in June 2017.
+Mr. Glover previously served as Assistant General Agent of TPL Trust from December 2014 to November 2016, and has over 17 years of energy services and land management experience.

 Karl F. Kurz